 North Arm Knives is a small knife manufacturer in the greater Vancouver (Canada) area.
-We are a father and son team, John and Mike, fascinated by the relationship people have with knives.
+We are a father and son team, John and Mike.
+We take great pride in making top quality knives at competitive prices, right here in BC.
 We make kitchen knives for use by anyone who is passionate about food and their cutting tools.
 We also make knives for hunters, fishers, campers and other outdoor adventurers.
+We also offer a modern folding knife, the Skaha, a versatile knife that handles the everyday cutting tasks expected from a pocket knife.
 We sell our knives direct to our customers through our online store and ship internationally.
 Our company is named after the North Arm of the Fraser River near where we live.

 As shoppers ourselves, we appreciate interacting with companies that treat us courteously, answer our questions intelligently, are prompt and open to feedback and suggestions.
 We strive to be all those things.
 After you buy one of our knives we want you to be a satisfied user who recommends us to your friends.
 We back our products with a warranty and if for some reason your purchase does not suit you, we offer a satisfaction guarantee.

-There’s a bewildering choice of knives out there, from barely functional stamped-out grocery store blades, sold for cheap, to works of high art forge-welded by hand into 200 or so layers and out of most people’s price range.
+There’s a bewildering choice of knives out there, from barely functional stamped-out dollar store blades, to works of high art forge-welded by hand into hundreds of layers and out of most people’s price range.
 Where we fit in this continuum is best defined by the goals we set for ourselves when we started out:

-- use the best steels and the most durable handle materials available (for instance our preferred steel, CPM S35VN, contains 1.4% carbon versus considerably less than 1% carbon in most common knife steels).
+- use top end steels and the most durable handle materials available (for instance our standard blade steel, CPM MagnaCut, holds an edge much longer than the steel used in most factory made knives).
 Little guys like us cannot afford to skimp on materials, whereas once you’re a big factory, reducing material costs can be an alluring way to increase profits

-- produce a product 100% locally from the raw steel, handle stock and other materials
+- produce a product locally starting from raw materials

 - create a look that is unique and that functions to a high standard.